FredHutch/tfcb_2022/lectures/lecture04/03-redirection/README.md

 etc.

 Now it's your turn.
-Use redirection to count the number of files in the `lecture03` directory.
+Use redirection to count the number of files in the `lecture04` directory.
 (Remember the various flags we used for `ls`, and the fact that you can give it an argument, as well as the thing-counting command we encountered towards the end of `01-first-steps.md`.)

-## Filtering
+## Filtering directories with grep

 One often wants to take a subset of the output that one gets from a command, and pass it to another command.
 For example, there is the `grep` command.